FatimaIdris1/Core-telecoms-ETL/README.md

 CoreTelecoms, a major telecom provider in the United States, is facing increasing customer churn due to unresolved and poorly managed complaints.
 The organization receives thousands of complaints daily from multiple sources such as call logs, social media, website forms, and customer care centers.
 However, due to inconsistent formats, siloed teams, and manual reporting processes, insights are delayed and customer retention continues to decline.

-This project implements a unified data engineering pipeline that automates ingestion, storage, and processing of all customer complaint sources into Snowflake, enabling analytics and reporting from a single trusted dataset.
+The project implements a unified data engineering pipeline that automates ingestion, storage, and processing of all customer complaint sources into Snowflake, enabling analytics and reporting from a single trusted dataset.
 The pipeline eliminates manual bottlenecks and creates a foundation for real-time monitoring, customer service optimization, and churn reduction.

 ---